gkkirilov/gkkirilovblog/docs/README.md

 # Hey 🎉
-Rule: Surf the code 🏄‍♀️ and don't tell anybody about us 🙊
+Rules: Surf the code 🏄‍♀️ and don't tell anybody about us 🙊

 <Posts page="posts"/>